gpue/gotissues/README.md

 gotissues
 =========

 A tiny issue tracker based on the Spring framework.
-It supports the work organization of groups of people and comes with some special features that makes gotissues unique:
+It supports the work organization of groups of people and comes with some special features that make gotissues unique:

 * web-based, responsive user interface
 * tree-structured issues (you can have sub-issues)